 If you must buy brand-name meat — or to save more on store brands — consider buying meat at a wholesale club.
 We cite meat in general in “18 Best Buys at Warehouse Stores.”

-8. Frozen fruit and vegetables
+8. Frozen fruits and vegetables

 Oleksii Khmyz / Shutterstock.com

-Especially in cooking, baking and smoothies, it’s unlikely you’ll notice a difference between store-brand and nationally advertised frozen fruits and vegetables.
+Especially in cooking, baking and making smoothies, it’s unlikely you’ll notice a difference between store-brand and nationally advertised frozen fruits and vegetables.